Shahriyar-Hosen/Our-Store-Progress-bar-HTML/README.md

 - Only HTML And CSS
 - Using inline styles
-- Using svg for dot
+- Using SVG for dot